upmaru/memovee-tama/basic-personalization/media-tools-or-respond.md

     4. The assistant saves the preferences and then should use the new information to query the tools in `media-detail`.

-    5. Tool call successfully created.
+    5. Tool call was successful.

-    6. Next is to use the data to query the tools in `media-detail`.
+    6. Next step is to use the data to query the tools in `media-detail`.
   </reasoning>
 </case>